BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 ### Media
 As there are many images for the products in this website, most of which were obtained from Pexels.com, shutterstock.com and some images obtained from facebook and chinese vendor wish.
+- Product information and images were obtained from a combination of lengthy searcing on Unsplash,Burst (by Shopify),Pexels,Pixabay,Free Images,Kaboompics,Stocksnap.io,Canva and further images obtained from filtering google search to royalty free.

 ### Acknowledgements
 - I would like to acknowledge my mentor Mo Shami for all of his help and advice with this project